▶️ LISTEN TO THIS ARTICLE

 The Organizations Working On This

 The alignment research field is turbulent.
 OpenAI's Superalignment team, formed in July 2023 and co-led by Ilya Sutskever, was dissolved in May 2024 after both leaders resigned.
 Jan Leike, the other co-lead, stated publicly that "OpenAI's safety culture and processes have taken a backseat to shiny products."
 He moved to Anthropic.
-A successor team formed in September 2024 was also disbanded in February 2026.
-Sutskever left to found Safe Superintelligence Inc., which raised $2 billion by April 2025 at a $32 billion valuation with zero products and about 20 employees.
+Sutskever left to found Safe Superintelligence Inc., illustrating how alignment talent and funding moved quickly during the 2024-2025 period.

 Anthropic remains the most alignment-focused of the major labs, scoring best overall on the Future of Life Institute's AI Safety Index.
 Their 2025 recommended research directions focus on measuring misalignment, scalable oversight, alignment durability during extended autonomous operation, and multi-agent coordination.
 They published the first cross-company alignment evaluation with OpenAI in summer 2025.

 DeepMind runs an applied interpretability team.
-ARC (now METR) conducts pre-deployment evaluations of frontier models and did the o3 reward hacking study.
+ARC (now METR) conducts pre-deployment evaluations of frontier models and publishes reward-hacking research.
 MIRI, one of the oldest alignment organizations, has shifted from technical research to policy advocacy, driven by pessimism that alignment will be solved in time.

 What Practitioners Can Do Today